 Jessie Spiby is a busy woman.
-The MasterChef alumnus runs a rip-roaring catering trade, heads up festival event Food, Booze and Dancing Shoes, which is coming to Cellar Door Fest next month, and has cooked under chef Paul Baker at Botanic Gardens Restaurant.
+The MasterChef alumnus runs a rip-roaring catering trade, heads up festival event Food, Booze and Dancing Shoes, and has cooked under chef Paul Baker at Botanic Gardens Restaurant.

-Now, Spiby is funnelling her knowledge – and centralising her operations – into a “sustainably focused” cafe slated to open at Plant 4, Bowden in early autumn, and an online store for waste-free products launching later this month.
+Now, Spiby is funnelling her knowledge – and centralising her operations – into a “sustainably focused” cafe slated to open at Plant 4, Bowden in autumn, and an online store for waste-free products.
 Both will trade under Spiby’s new brand: My Grandma Ben.

 “Going back to the pollution levels when our grandparents were kids, it’s actually quite a sustainable amount for the future … they didn’t even have glad wrap!”
 Spiby says.
 “If we look back and learn some lessons, we can go forward and make big changes without having to give up too much.”